SushilG96/Jenkins/README.md

 Jenkins

-A simple project to test jenkins git integration and it should triggered any changes
+A simple project to test jenkins git integration and it should triggered any changes.